jp21jp41/dvbd/README.md

 3. Plot Labels can be added
 4. Pie Chart lacking functionality (particularly regarding color change)
 5. Color selection missing in Boxplot
-6. The amount of possible selection in the Color Selection Window is only limited to 0% blue and 100% blue
+6. The amount of possible selection in the Color Selection Window is only limited to 0% blue and 100% blue.
+The color canvases are designed using basic code automation with Java
 7. GreyScale color selection option missing

 And much more.